invertedv/testGo/docs/modelBuild.md

 packages:
 [fannie]() and [freddie]().

-One feature of the tables created by these packages is an integer field 'bucket', which takes on values 0,..,19.
+One feature of the tables created by these packages is an integer field "bucket", which takes on values 0,..,19.
 It is a hash of the loan number.
 Since it is a hash of the loan number, a given loan will always be assigned to the same bucket.
 Importantly, the hash value is uncorrelated with the other fields in the table.
 The three data sets, model/validate/assess reside in a single table.
 The modelQuery, validateQuery and assessQuery pull disjoint sets of loans based on the loan bucket.

+### Feature Processing

+All continuous features are normalized by the sample mean and standard deviation.
+Discrete features are mapped into [0,1,2,...].
+The distinct levels are sorted before they are mapped.
+The default value is set to the modal value.

+The calculations are based on the modeling dataset and are saved in the file fieldDefs.jsn in the modeling directory.
+Any future data must use these relationships before being applied to the model.
+If a new level of a discrete feature is found, it is mapped to the default value.